julieritz/Template-Engine/README.md

 ## Link
 https://github.com/julieritz/Template-Engine
 ## Description
-This template engine helps the user create an html page to keep track of information on everyone on their team.
-The team is led by one managern.
+This template engine helps the user create an html page to keep track of information of everyone on their team.
+The team is led by one manager.
 The user can add as many engineers and interns as they like after that.

 This app is structured by:
-- Requiring in js files, path and fs
+- Requiring in js files, path and fs.
-- Creating a place for the html file to be stored
+- Creating a place for the html file to be stored.
-- Using inquirer and several arrays/objects to store questions for each type of user
+- Using inquirer and several arrays/objects to store questions for each type of user.
-- An async function to get manager info and add new team members
+- An async function to get manager info and add new team members.
-- An async function to get the data of the new team members
+- An async function to get the data of the new team members.
-- Push the data collected to an html file stored in the output folder
+- Push the data collected to an html file stored in the output folder.
 ## Table of Contents
 * [Installation](#installation)